wyne-ybanez/personal-portfolio-master/README.md

 ![Screenshot](assets/readMe/contactme-sc.png)

 ### Projects:

-- It will display 4 projects.
-The projects will for the mean time link to external third-party websites however, in future I will link my other completed projects to this section.
+- This section will display the projects the candidate has developed.

 - It will consist of 4 projects supported by descriptive text at the side just as specified on the wireframe.